Chamber Fellowship

 • How did you hear about the Swan Festival?

-Applicants should be prepared to submit the following details:
+Applicants should be prepared to submit some of the following details:

 • Number of dependants supported by the household

-• Annual tuition fees at your current school, if applicable
+• Annual tuition fees at your current school

-• Annual financial assistance currently received (scholarships, grants, loans), if applicable
+• Annual financial assistance currently received (scholarships, grants, loans)

 • A copy of your most recent tax return or official proof of income, such as an IRAS Notice of Assessment or an employer-issued income statement